-Tip!
-Consult Campaign reporting rules related

-Manual 5 for

-instructions.
+Quick Tip!

-to contributions.
-This

-manual does not address all
+Consult Campaign Manual 5 for reporting rules related to contributions.
+This manual does not address all instructions.

 A contribution is made on the date it is mailed, delivered, or otherwise transmitted to a candidate or committee.
 Generally, the 24-hour deadline is extended to the next business day when it falls on a Saturday, Sunday, or official state holiday; however, the Form 497 must be filed within 24 hours on the Saturday, Sunday, or an official state holiday immediately prior to an election.